-Does your team have unclear roles and responsibilities?
-People end up doing a lot of work, but often it’s work that some people feel they shouldn’t actually be doing.
+Does your team suffer from unclear roles and responsibilities?
+Team members end up doing a lot of work, but is it the *right* work and are they wasting time?

-You can improve this situation by clarifying the roles of your team members.
+You can improve this situation by clarifying the roles and responsibilities of your team members.

 Unclear roles and responsibilities can be stressful because:

 - Your team members don’t understand how they fit into the team, resulting in difficulty in finding that “task significance”.
-Task significance is the degree to which people feel motivated by being able to see the difference that their job makes.
+Task significance is what helps people feel like their job makes a difference.

-- People do work that they shouldn’t be or don’t want to be doing
+- People waste time, doing work that they shouldn’t be or don’t want to be doing

 - Team members find it difficult to develop the required skills.
 Their jobs are not well defined, so it’s hard to tell what skills they need.